The name "Big Ben" originally referred to just the bell of the clock, but has also come to indicate the clock, the tower

 September 1859 - Big Ben cracks two months after its first chime and remains silent for the next four years.
-The fourth quarter bell rang out the hour.
+The fourth quarter bell rings out the hour.
 In 1863, the bell is turned so an undamaged portion is now struck with a smaller hammer.
 The crack is still there today.

 1923 - Big Ben's chimes are broadcast to the United Kingdom for the first time by BBC Radio, on New Year's Eve.